 If you are submitting the Pre-Assessment Form in person, reception is open Monday through Friday, from 8:30am – 5:00pm.

-Please note that the Rent Bank is only open on Tuesdays, Wednesdays and Thursdays, from 9:00am to 4:30pm.
+Please note that the Rent Bank is only open on Monday to Thursday, from 9:00am to 4:30pm.

 For further information please feel free to contact the NWRB Case Manager at: